Tuesday, 28 June 2022

 "Premierships is what you play the game for.
 It was pretty cool getting over the line on the weekend, to go with the medal from 2017," an emotional Prestia said.

 "To be a two-time premiership player at a footy club like Richmond is unbelievable.
 I'm pretty stoked to be up here, that's for sure.
 Hopefully I don't tear up here in the next few minutes."

 Thursday, 22 February 2018

-nine players earned more than $1 million in 2017 as the rich got richer under the new collective bargaining agreement.
+A record nine players earned more than $1 million in 2017 as the rich got richer under the new collective bargaining agreement.

 Lance Franklin is understood to have been one of the competition's highest-paid players last season, with Tom Boyd, Scott Pendlebury, Nathan Fyfe and then Gold Coast teammates Gary Ablett and Tom Lynch widely believed within industry circles to have also earned seven-figure salaries.

 It is likely some of 2017's millionaires are on contracts wherein their average yearly salary is less than $1 million, but their deals were front- or back-ended last season to top seven figures.
 Sources identified Dayne Beams and Michael Hurley as players in this category.